 As a business owner, one of the biggest challenges is keeping as much of your hard earned money as possible in your own pocket.
 Last year some clients of mine wanted to find a way to do just that.
 So I sat down with their CPA and tax attorney to come up with tax strategies to help do just that for this couple.
 Let me set the stage for what we did for them.

 “I suggested making Spouse #2 an employee of the company and moving full ownership to Spouse #1.”
 “By doing this we could end up saving almost $40,000 in taxes.”Click to tweet

 In July of last year, we were looking at their 2016 tax returns and trying to come up with some ways to cut their total taxes.
 After meeting with my team, we brought in their CPA and a tax attorney to strategize further (this is that three-legged stool that I’m often talking about— the CPA, the tax attorney, and a good CFP® – all of these professionals must know how to work with business owners).

 Each one of us was brainstorming strategies to utilize and I suggested making Spouse #2 an employee of the company and moving full ownership to Spouse #1.
 So instead of earning the same salary as Spouse #1, they would now be paid as an employee at a fair rate for their job.
 Now, I’m not going to get into all the details of a very technical situation, however, by doing this we could end up saving almost $40,000 in total taxes, with all things being equal and just moving the ownership to one spouse.

 After all, this one meeting saved about $40,000 in taxes for these clients, which is not insignificant by no means.
-So there are ways you keep more of your hard earned money in your own pocket.
+So there are tax strategies you keep more of your hard-earned money in your own pocket.